Audience analysis: What is it and how to do it?

-The best part is how resource-undemanding yet effective audience analysis with social listening is.
-The only tool that you'll need is a social listening tool of your choice, and that's it in terms of the budget.
+The best part is how resource-undemanding yet effective target audience analysis with social listening is.
+The only tool that you'll need is an audience analysis tool of your choice, and that's it in terms of the budget.
 Once you've settled on a toolkit, audience analysis is underway as social media monitoring and listening is everything you'll need to get reliable results.

 Why do audience analysis?

 Audience analysis is the cornerstone of any business and marketing strategy.
-For new businesses, it's a brilliant way to gain a basic understanding of target audiences: geographic distribution, demographics, preferences, interests — you name it.
+For new businesses, it's a brilliant way to gain a basic understanding of target audiences: geographic distribution, trends, preferences, interests — you name it.

-When it comes to ad planning and daily marketing activities of well-established brands, audience analysis is used to answer very practical questions such as:
+When it comes to campaigns planning and daily marketing activities of well-established brands, audience analytics provides an opportunity to answer very practical questions such as:

 - What topics are popular with different target groups?

 - What platforms bring the most audience engagement?

-- Which of the competitors' activities work best across audiences?
+- Which of the competitors' campaigns work best across audiences?

 - Which targeting criteria will secure maximum audience coverage?

 Naturally, the list is not exhaustive and you discover more and more use cases of audience analysis as you go.
-Depending on the results of your initial audience analysis, you can decide how much further you need to go with researching any particular audience group.
+Depending on the results of your initial audience analysis, you can decide how much further you need to go with researching particular audience groups.

 How to do audience analysis?

 Unlike consumer research, traditionally done via face-to-face interviews, opinion polls, and focus groups, target audience analysis relies on social media data, publicly available and perfectly searchable.

 The problem is, social media is huge, and nobody has sufficient time or capacity to be scanning social networks all day, every day.
-This is where social listening tools step in — your relentless helpers monitoring all of the Internet to find conversations around the things important to your business.
+This is where social listening tools step in — your relentless helpers monitoring all of the Internet to find real conversations around the things important to your business.

-For this audience analysis how-to, I'll be using Awario, but you're welcome to experiment and find a perfect match for your digital marketing needs.
+For this audience analysis how-to, I'll be using Awario, but you're welcome to experiment and find a perfect software for your digital marketing needs.

 Step 1.
 Set up mentions monitoring